 Cars has been a UK Top 20 hit for Numan in three successive decades.
 First the original release that I've already mentioned in 1979, then in 1987 as the 'E Reg Model' remix (reaching No.16), and again in 1996 following its use in an advertisement for Carling Premier beer, and reaching No.17.

-This track was Gary Numan's third single release under his own name and it was another Top 10 hit.
+We Are Glass was Gary Numan's third single release under his own name and it was another Top 10 hit.
 This

 song wasn't originally added to the UK release of the second solo album, Telekon (1980) but was added to the